couchbase/cbft/cmd/cbft_cbcollect_info_cookbook.md

     # The -r is the magic to get it back out of a json string,
     # removing quoting, and evaluate newlines again.

+As another approach, to have cbft process to log or dump goroutine info (to stdout/stderr or logs)...

+    kill -s SIGUSR2 $CBFT_PID

 To emit moss store histograms (pretty output) for the cbft node...

     curl http://<username>:<password>@<ip>:8094/api/stats | jq '.["pindexes"][]["bleveIndexStats"]["index"]["kv"]["store_histograms"] | split("\n")'